Better Life Counseling Center

 Jenny believes in every person’s ability to heal and grow, and is honored to walk alongside people as they embark on this healing journey.
 She knows that healing requires both the learning of new, productive skills and strategies as well as the unlearning of patterns and thought processes that are no longer helpful.
 Trained in brainspotting, Jenny firmly believes in the brain’s ability to heal and recover from trauma.
 Jenny is passionate about providing a welcoming and nonjudgmental space for people to explore their challenges.
 She is committed to helping individuals, couples, families, and those in the LGBTQIA+ community navigate challenges relating to anxiety, depression, identity concerns, trauma, and self-esteem issues.
 Jenny hopes to work cooperatively with clients in order to tap into their unique strengths and help them to expand their personal and relational wisdom.

-Alejandia Guzman, MSW # 103302
+Alejandia Guzman, ASW # 103302

 My name is Alejandia Guzman.
 I am an Associate Clinical Social Worker.
 I received my Master in Social Work from New York University in 2018.
 I have experience providing counseling and case management services to children, young adults, and adults in a community, agency, and correctional setting.
 I have extensive experience working with clients in foster care, unaccompanied minors, immigrants, trafficking victims, youth offenders, and young adults with a diagnosis of anxiety, depression, and post-traumatic stress disorder, and clients who have experienced trauma.